Breaking-Barriers-Chat-App/Tulai/README.md

 # Purpose

 This chrome extension was built to help break language barriers by providing a simple way to translate text for different use cases.
-This extension is able to translate a slang term in english to a similar slang term in French, translating text to the formal meaning in another language, or just understand the semantics and context of what someone said in another language.There is also a way to get the a particular part of a countires culture at the bottom so that users can understand it better.
+This extension is able to translate a slang term in english to a similar slang term in French, translating text to the formal meaning in another language, or just understand the semantics and context of what someone said in another language.
+There is also a way summarize a particular part of a countires culture so that users can understand it better when talking to someone from that country.

 # Running this application